DBMaestroDev/example-ado-pipelines/README.md

 Example:  v1.0.1; TaskID: V1.0.1
 ```

+This format is generated automatically by the **DBmaestro Source Control** application — it isn't something you type by hand.
+The only thing required on your end is to specify the **TaskID** value in the tool at commit time; DBmaestro Source Control then builds the full commit message (version plus `TaskID:` segment) for you.
+If a commit is ever made outside that tool, or the TaskID field is left blank, the message won't match this format and the Build stage's extraction step will fail with "Could not find 'TaskID: <value>' ..." (see section 14).

 The value after `TaskID:` is extracted once, in the Build stage, and reused as `packageName` for the build and as `packageNames` for both the integration and production upgrades.